nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Welcome and thank you for downloading **FAST**!
 Are you a financial advisor having troubles managing your contacts on your phone?
 Do you find existing contact management software troublesome and not intuitive to use?
-Do you want a cheaper alternative compared to those paid contact management software?
-If you answered "YES!" to any those questions then FAST is right for you!
+Do you want a free alternative compared to those paid contact management software?
+If you answered "YES!" to any those questions, then FAST is for you!

 FAST stands for Financial Advisor Smart Tracker (FAST), and as its name implies, we strive to be the fastest, and most efficient when it comes to managing your contacts.
-FAST is a **free open-source desktop app for Financial Advisors to manage their contacts.**
+FAST is a **free and open-source desktop app for Financial Advisors to manage their contacts.**
 More importantly, FAST is **optimized for those who prefer to work with a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-For Financial Advisors that can type fast, FAST will get your contact management tasks done faster than traditional GUI apps!
+If you are a Financial Advisor that can type fast, FAST will get your contact management tasks done faster than traditional GUI apps!

 ### Features overview